 "Although tests in humans are needed, these antibodies can offer women an alternative to hormonal contraception," says the immunologist.
 Bhawana Shrestha, first author of the published article, describing how antibodies can slow down avoiding unwanted pregnancy.

 The sperm must swim through the mucus and travel up the upper female reproductive tract to reach and fertilize the egg.
 Typically only about 1% of the ejaculated sperm enters the cervix.
 But it only takes one sperm to start a pregnancy.From the article of the research team

 Current anti-pregnancy methods need to be improved

 Unfortunately, some hormonal contraceptive users experience severe side effects.
-The spectrum is broad: from weight gain and low libido, from migraines to mood swings.
+The spectrum is broad: from weight gain and low libido to migraines to mood swings.
 Even depression.
 There are other risks as well, such as increased chances of blood clots and breast cancer.